 How Should You Screen Your Tenants?

-Ideally, tenant screening should be conducted by a property management company, but if you’re planning on taking the do-it-yourself route, here’s what you should do:
+Ideally, tenant screening should be conducted by a single-family property management company, but if you’re planning on taking the do-it-yourself route, here’s what you should do:

 Step 1: Pre-Screen Your Applicants Over the Phone